sverweij/dependency-cruiser/doc/options-reference.md

 }
 ```

-It's also possible to pass the value `false` here (also the default) - which
-tells dependency-cruiser to not use its cache feature.
+If you don't want to use caching you cah leave the cache option out altogether or
+use `cache: false`.

 As with most settings the command line option of the same name takes
 precedence of whichever is specified here.

 See [`--cache`: use a cache to speed up cruising (experimental)](cli.md#--cache-use-a-cache-to-speed-up-cruising-experimental)
-in the command line documentation for more details.
+in the command line documentation for more details on how the caching function
+currently operates.